haxllo/ar-alphaya-jewellery/CLIENT_CMS_GUIDE.md

 # Client CMS Guide: Managing Your Jewelry Products

-This guide will help you add, edit, and manage products on your AR Alphaya Jewellery website using the Content Management System (CMS).
+This guide will help you add, edit, and manage products on your AR Alphaya Jewellery website using the professional Content Management System (CMS).
+Your CMS has been custom-designed with your brand colors and professional styling to make product management as easy as possible.

 ## 🚀 Getting Started